oasysokubo/Speech-interpretation-and-recognition/README.md

+# This project changes, 6/21:
+# Delete ArithmeticAnalysis, change VoiceListener for only speech-to-text parsing
+# RunCommand not needed, VoiceSynthesizer is optional at start
+# Bring back **Main class** and maybe implement JavaFX interface.

 **voicer** - voice recognition and synthesizer allows for users to speak natural english voice commands and receive audible feedback

 Oasys Okubo